foundriesio/docs/source/reference-manual/factory/factory-sources.rst

 Factory Source Code
 ===================

-FoundriesFactory® provides you with a private git sandbox, allowing you to maintain and customize your platform.
+The FoundriesFactory™ Platform provides you with a private git sandbox, allowing you to maintain and customize your platform.
 Navigate to ``https://source.foundries.io/factories/<factory>/``:

 .. figure:: /_static/factory-cgit.png